cloudposse/atmos/website/docs/core-concepts/stacks/templating.md

 - In the `templates.settings` section in `atmos.yaml` [CLI config file](/cli/configuration)

-- In the `settings.templates` section in [Atmos stack manifests](/core-concepts/stacks).
+- In the `settings.templates.settings` section in [Atmos stack manifests](/core-concepts/stacks).
-  The `settings.templates` section can be defined globally per organization, tenant, account, or per component.
+  The `settings.templates.settings` section can be defined globally per organization, tenant, account, or per component.
   Atmos deep-merges the configurations from all scopes into the final result using [inheritance](/core-concepts/components/inheritance).

 ### Configuring templating in `atmos.yaml` CLI config file